choria-legacy/marionette-collective/website/reference/basic/gettingstarted.md

 This searches all systems currently active for ones with a fact *country=uk*, it got the data from the yaml file you made earlier.

-If you use confiuration management tools like puppet and the nodes are setup with classes with *classes.txt* in */var/lib/puppet* then you can search for nodes with a specific class on them - the locations will configurable soon:
+If you use configuration management tools like puppet and the nodes are setup with classes with *classes.txt* in */var/lib/puppet* then you can search for nodes with a specific class on them - the locations will configurable soon:

 {% highlight console %}